-Basketball has been a popular game for many years around the world.
+Basketball is a popular game for many years around the world.
 People from many parts of the world enjoy watching the game.
-In the history of the WNBA, we have seen many exceptional talents who have been dominating the basketball court.
-Some have retired, and some are still shining bright today.
-In this article, we will feature the top 16 women basketball player.
-So without any delay, let's get started!
+In the history of WNBA, we have seen many exceptional talents who have been dominating the basketball court.
+Some of them have got retired, and some are still shining bright today.
+In this article, we are going to feature the top 16 women basketball player.
+So without any delay, let’s get started!

 Ivory Latta

-Ivory Latta is an American basketball player born on September 25, 1984.
+Ivory Latta is an American basketball player who born on September 25, 1984.
 At present, she is a free agent.
-In the 2007 WNBA Draft, she was drafted 11th overall by the Detroit Shock.
-Ivory is 5 feet 6 inches tall and most known for her three-point shooting and on-court enthusiasm.
+In the 2007 WNBA Draft, She has been drafted 11th overall by the Detroit Shock.
+Ivory is 5 feet 6 inches tall and most known of her three-point shooting and on-court enthusiasm.
 During the initial of her career, she played for the North Carolina Tar Heels.
-In South Carolina high school basketball history, she is the all-time leading scorer with 4,319 career points.
+In South Carolina high school basketball history, she is the all-time leading scorer with a total of 4,319 career points.
 In 2006 Ivory won the Nancy Lieberman Award.

 Sydney Wiese

 Sydney Wiese is a professional basketball player from America.
-She is currently playing for the Los Angeles Sparks of the Women's National Basketball Association (WNBA).
-During her collegiate career with the Oregon State University Beavers, Sydney was A Pac-12 Team point guard and third-team All American four times.
+At present, she is playing for the Los Angeles Sparks of the Women’s National Basketball Association (WNBA).
+During the collegiate career with the Oregon State University Beavers, Sydney was four times All Pac-12 Team point guard and third-team All American.
 In the 2017 WNBA Draft, she was drafted with the 11th overall pick.
-In her second game in her WNBA career, Sydney scored the highest career points of 22, along with six three-pointers off the bench in a 99-89 victory against the Washington Mystics.
+In her second game in WNBA career, Sydney scored highest career points of 22 along with six three-pointers off the bench in a 99-89 victory against the Washington Mystics.

 Cheryl Reeve

 At present, Cheryl Reeve is serving as a head coach and general manager for the Minnesota Lynx of the WNBA.
-She was also a coach for Minnesota Lynx to four league championships.
+She was also a coach of Minnesota Lynx to four league championships.
 Cheryl has the highest winning percentage in WNBA history.
-As a female coach, she won the most games and won the most postseason games of any coach.
+As a female coach she won the most games and also she won the most postseason games of any coach.
 In 2011 and 2016, Cheryl became the WNBA Coach of the Year.
 And also, in 2019, she became WNBA Basketball executive of the year.
-Cheryl grew up in Washington Township, Gloucester County, New Jersey, from birth.
-In 1984 Cheryl graduated from Washington Township High School, where she was an integral part of the school's first team to make the team finals.
+From birth, Cheryl grew up in Washington Township, Gloucester County, New Jersey.
+In 1984 Cheryl graduated from Washington Township High School, where she was an integral part of the school’s first team to make the team finals.
 Cheryl was a Rhodes Scholar nominee and got a MAAC Scholar-Athlete Post Graduate Award and an NCAA Post-Graduate Scholarship.

 Brooke Smith

 Brooke Smith is a professional basketball player born on April 30, 1984.
 In her high school life, she used to play for Marin Catholic High School in Kentfield, California, where she was a WBCA All-American.
 In 2002, Brooke was part of the WBCA High School All-America Game, where she managed to score eight points.
-From 2002-to 03, Brooke played her first year in college at Duke University.
-She became graduated in 2007, and before her graduation, she played for three years at Stanford University.
-In the 2007 WNBA draft, she was selected 23rd overall by Minnesota Lynx after his college career.
+In 2002-03, Brooke played her freshman year in college at Duke University.
+She became graduated in 2007, and before her graduation, she played three years at Stanford University.
+In the 2007 WNBA draft, after the college career, she was selected 23rd overall by Minnesota Lynx.

 Amanda Thompson